chamarakl-research/CDN_antifingerprinting/README.md

 1. As a Sri Lankan, we have always noticed two observations which I have heard from various freinds and family members:
    1. Typical download monthly quota assigned finishes quickly and typically a user requires around 80GB of traffic
    2. The internet speed in Sri Lanka is very low, specially mobile download
 2. You will find the proposed Anti fingerprinting framework resolves both issues.
-I am currently using less amount of internet traffic as shown by my Mydialog App and I can achieve 15Mbps speed in the 4G network when tested with fast.com.
+I am currently using less amount of internet traffic as shown by my Mydialog App and I can achieve 15Mbps speed in the 4G network when tested with fast.com (Need to get the second reading from fast.com).
 In Sri Lanka I have never seen anything higher than 6Mpbs.
 3. I will keep interpretation open, but I can assure that this debacale has nothing to do with the Sri Lankan goverment or any neighbouring country.